AV-D/Deep-learning-Experiments/German to English Translator using Transformers/README.md

 ## Notebooks Overview

 ### German to English Translation
-[AnbuValluvan_Devadasan_Assignment9_Transformer_German_to_English.ipynb](AnbuValluvan_Devadasan_Assignment9_Transformer_German_to_English.ipynb) focuses on translating sentences from German to English.
+[Transformer_German_to_English.ipynb](Transformer_German_to_English.ipynb) focuses on translating sentences from German to English.
 It covers data loading, preprocessing, model building, training, and evaluation steps, concluding with translation examples to demonstrate the model's performance.

 ### English to German Translation
-[AnbuValluvan_Devadasan_Assignment9_Translation_English_to_German.ipynb](AnbuValluvan_Devadasan_Assignment9_Translation_English_to_German.ipynb) mirrors the structure of the first notebook but targets the reverse translation task: from English to German.
+[Translation_English_to_German.ipynb](Translation_English_to_German.ipynb) mirrors the structure of the first notebook but targets the reverse translation task: from English to German.
 It similarly walks through the entire process of building and training a Transformer model for this task, including examples of translated sentences.

 ## Getting Started
 To run these notebooks: